Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 Participating students built skills in engineering design, computer programming, public presentation, team work and project management while gaining practical experience in a robotics design competition.

-Competition participation has a number of benefits.
-In addition to having the opportunity to compete for prizes, participants will:
+Competition participation had a number of benefits.
+In addition to having the opportunity to compete for prizes, participants:

-- enhance their professional profile by building skills in engineering design, computer programming, public presentation, team work and project management
+- enhanced their professional profile by building skills in engineering design, computer programming, public presentation, team work and project management

-- have access to guidance from APSC faculty or graduate student mentors
+- had access to guidance from APSC faculty or graduate student mentors

-- gain practical experience in robotics design and development
+- gained practical experience in robotics design and development

-- receive public recognition through the award of a certificate of participation
+- received public recognition through the award of a certificate of participation

-- gain experience working as part of a team in a high pressure environment
+- gained experience working as part of a team in a high pressure environment

-- build connections with students, staff and faculty from across the Faculty of Applied Sciences
+- built connections with students, staff and faculty from across the Faculty of Applied Sciences

 1st prize - $1800.00/team